ReactiveCocoa/ReactiveViewModel/README.md

 applications using [Model-View-ViewModel](#model-view-viewmodel) and [ReactiveCocoa](#reactivecocoa).

-By documenting rationale and best practices, and providing reusable library components, we want to make MVVM _appealing_ and _easy_ for Objective-C applications.
+By explaining rationale, documenting best practices, and providing reusable library components, we want to make MVVM in Objective-C appealing and easy.

 ## Model-View-ViewModel